manuwarfare/baby/README.md

   `baby -n ssh "ssh user@example.com"` will connect to your SSH server only typing `baby ssh`

+  Running a block of rules is as easy as run `baby <name1> <name2>`.
+This command will run two rules continuously but you can set as many as your implementation let.

 :pencil: **LISTING RULES**

 There are two options to list the rules stored in baby.conf file.